Board-Certified Plastic Surgeons Serving Denver, Lone Tree, Colorado & Nationwide

 What Is Nipple Reconstruction?

-Nipple reconstruction surgery is typically an outpatient procedure.
+Nipple reconstruction surgery is an outpatient procedure, performed in our ambulatory surgical center, located right at our office in Lone Tree.
 It often uses the skin from your reconstructed breast or elsewhere on your body to rebuild an elevated nipple.
 To add color and create the appearance of an areola, the reconstructed nipple can be tattooed later.